agnivade/frodo/README.md

 The `Poll` function will submit the queue and wait for all the entries to appear in the completion queue.
 Dive into the code to know more :)

+For an overall explanation of the subject matter, please read: https://developers.mattermost.com/blog/hands-on-iouring-go.

 For a more detailed background, please read: https://kernel.dk/io_uring.pdf.

 ### Pre-requisites